 Heat pumps actually utilize the heat from the air, upgrade it with a compressor, then transfer the heat to the water in the pool.
 The warmer the air, the more efficiently the heat pump heats the pool.
 The typical life expectancy of an electric heat pump pool heater is 10 – 15 years.

 When you only use the pool on rare occasions, a gas pool heater may be worth considering.
 This is the most effective way to heat a pool as the pool is warmed rapidly.
 But it is also the most expensive way to heat your pool.

 Many pool owners like to have a gas pool heater as a back-up to one of the other systems.
 For example, a spell of cool weather may render an electric heat pump pool heater ineffective.
 Cloudy weather can reduce the effectiveness of the solar pool heater.
 A gas heater is a way to guarantee that your pool is usable at any time.

 Gas pool heaters come in a wide range of prices, but generally are the least expensive.
 Solar pool heaters come in next, with heat pump pool heaters tending to be the most expensive.
 The size of the pool determines what size of pool heater is needed.
 This then determines the cost of the pool heater and its installation.

-Call us today.
+Call us today at 941-251-1910.
 We will explore all of your pool heating solutions and help you find the best short and long-term option for your budget.